gatling/gatling/src/sphinx/general/operations.rst

 =========

 Gatling can consume a very large number of open file handles during normal operation.
-Typically, OSes limit this, so you will have to tweak a few options so you can massively open new sockets and reach heavy load.
+Typically, operating systems limit this number, so you may have to tweak a few options in your chosen OS so that you can open *many* new sockets and achieve heavy load.

 Changing the limit
 ------------------